ChameleonCloud/docs/source/technical/complex.rst

      | nfs_clients               |                                      | OS::Heat::ResourceGroup         | INIT_COMPLETE   | 2018-03-19T18:38:05Z |
      +---------------------------+--------------------------------------+---------------------------------+-----------------+----------------------+

-  You may then retrieve information about a specific resource using the command:
+  Then, you may retrieve information about a specific resource using the command:

   .. code-block:: bash